Promise<T> Class

 Make your own promises

-once you have a result or a failure.
+You can also extend Promise and handle it yourself.
+Simply call Resolve or Reject once you have a result or a failure.
 The Native Facebook login example is a good example of this being done in practice.

-are public, so you can also theoretically both resolve and reject promises from elsewhere.
+Notice that Resolve and Reject are public, so you can also theoretically both resolve and reject promises from elsewhere.

 Making Promises accessible from JavaScript modules

-.
+A Promise can be wrapped in a NativePromise and fed to a NativeModule through AddMember.
 You can read more about creating custom js modules, and how to populate them with functions and promises, here

 Location